silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-04.md

 Repeat the process once again for the entire `<footer />` tag, and call the template `Footer.ss`.

-Lastly, remove all of the HTML comments from your Page.ss, as the template is now too sparse to require such guides.
+Lastly, remove all of the HTML comments from your `Page.ss`, as the template is now too sparse to require such guides.

 <!--- References -->
 [Home]: https://github.com/silverstripe/silverstripe-lessons-v4/blob/54ab42ff71cbb53eefa842973fa1c51963fa78f0/Lesson-04-begin/__assets/home.html